Datagen-Project/Whitepaper-2.0/README.md

 The **Datagen Infrastructure** is designed with **two separate blockchains with different functions:**

-•	the **Fast Blockchain**'s (in blue) validators are also the providers of Cloud Computing in the network
+•	the **Fast Blockchain**'s (in blue), where Validators are also the providers of Cloud Computing in the network

 •	the **Heavy Blockchain** (in pale red), is a Proof-of-Stake blockchain that manages in the most computationally-efficient way possible some functions indispensable for a secure blockchain

-The User is requesting cloud computing to the network.
+The User is requesting Cloud Computing to the network.
-Users can be either “solo” requestors, that are at the same time requestors and final users of the received data (e.g. validators of third party PoS blockchains like Polkadot, Binance, Cardano or Cosmos{36}), or a requestor pooling data to and from final Users in plural locations (e.g. the requestor is a gaming application managing workloads for end Users/ gamers in different areas of the world), therefore “pooled” users.
+Users can be either “solo” requestors, that are at the same time requestors and final users of the received data (e.g. Validators of third party PoS blockchains like Polkadot, Binance, Cardano or Cosmos{36}), or a requestor pooling data to and from final Users in plural locations (e.g. the requestor is a gaming application managing workloads for end Users/ gamers in different areas of the world), therefore “pooled” users.

 To understand better the different functions of the two blockchains, let’s follow the path of the to-be-computed (and later computed) data:

 a.
 Both “solo” and “pooled” final Users usually interact with the Datagen network through APIs (APIs and applications pooling data from and to users are not shown in the diagram for a better abstraction);

 b.
-When the User connects to the network for the first time, it sends a package of data, through an off-chain router/worker, to all the validators of the Fast Chain;
+When the User connects to the network for the first time, a package of data is sent , through an off-chain router/worker, to all the Validators of the Fast Chain;

 c.
-All the validators of the Fast Chain process this first package of data;
+All the Validators of the Fast Chain process this first package of data;

 d.
 The package of data at the same time: